uclaacm/hackschool-f18/session-2-intro-to-backend/README.md

 ```

 The `npm init` command creates a `package.json`.
 This file is going to keep track of all the packages we have installed.
+However, you can just type out the package.json without using `npm init`.
+But that is unpractical.
+`json` stands a JavaScript Object Notation. `package.json` file is a JavaScript object, in a file.

 Let's download the `express` package.

 After all the setup, we can download the `express` package.